skr31/SONiC/doc/nvidia_component_listing_hld.md

 - CPLD(s)

 All the versions will be listed in a file that will be stored on the switch in /etc/mlnx/.
-The file will be created in compilation at which point it will contain only the internal Nvidia components - SDK, FW, SAI, HW MGMT, MFT, Kernel - since the versions of the platform components will not be known at this stage.
+The file will be created in compilation at which point it will contain only the internal Nvidia components - SDK, FW, SAI, HW MGMT, MFT - since the versions of the platform components will not be known at this stage.
 The versions of the platform components will be added in the initialization flow.

+This file will also be collected in techsupport for debugging purposes.

 The file will be accessed with cat command:
 ```
 cat /etc/mlnx/component-versions
 ```

-Example of a component-versions file:
+Example of a `component-versions` file:
 ```
      Component      |       Version
 -------------------------------------------